KennethManzi1/8-week-SQL-Challenge/Case 7 Balanced Tree Clothing Co/C. Product Analysis.md

 ### 1. What are the top 3 products by total revenue before discount?

 - To solve this problem, we will calculate the total revenue by multiplying the total quantity x the total price from the saless cte.

-- Then we will pull the product information from the product details table through an inner join
+- Then we will pull the product information from the product details table through an INNER JOIN .

 - CONCAT to add the dollar sign $$$

 ````sql